 Congress appropriated the requested amount for a fog signal at West Point on June 14, 1880, but another act, passed on March 3, 1881, made the money applicable for the establishment of a lighthouse on the point as well.

 After six acres on the tip of the point had been purchased from John Leary, construction of the station commenced on July 6, 1881.
-A low, square, brick tower, with an attached watch room and oil room, was built at the outer end of the spit, and a pyramidal, frame tower for the fog bell was erected just to the rear of the lighthouse.
+A low, square, brick tower, with an attached watch room and oil room, was built at the outer end of the spit, and a pyramidal, frame tower for a fog bell was erected just to the rear of the lighthouse.
 The 1,600-pound bell used at the station was relocated from Cape Disappointment, where it had been in service since 1856.
-A small, one-and-one-half-story, frame cottage was constructed for the keeper.
+A five-room, one-and-one-half-story, frame cottage was constructed east of the lighthouse for the keeper.

-Since the lighthouse started operation on November 15, 1881, it has guided countless vessels into Seattle’s Elliot Bay, located just south of the point.
+Since the lighthouse commenced operation on November 15, 1881, it has guided countless vessels into Seattle’s Elliot Bay, located just south of the point.
 When the Lake Washington Ship Canal was completed just north of West Point in 1917, the lighthouse also served as a marker to the entrance of this liquid link between Puget Sound and Lake Union and Lake Washington.

 The first keepers were quite isolated on the point, but they were provided a boat and a boathouse so they could row the seven miles to Seattle.
 In 1883, a half-mile-long horse trail was made up Magnolia Bluff to connect the station to the nearest wagon road.
-In 1900, Fort Lawton was opened on the buff overlooking the station to defend Seattle and Puget Sound.
+In 1900, Fort Lawton was opened on the bluff overlooking the station to help defend Seattle and Puget Sound.

-After all the other lighthouses in the state of Washington had been automated, West Point Lighthouse finally succumbed to automation in 1985.
+After all the other lighthouses in the State of Washington had been automated, West Point Lighthouse finally succumbed to automation in 1985.